 Built on Sand: The Science of Granular Materials

-Étienne Guyon is a senior scientist at ESPCI (Paris Industrial Physics and Chemistry Higher Educational Institution) and a fellow of the American Physical Society, Honorary Director of the Ecole Normale Supérieure, and author of textbooks and books for a general readership.
+Étienne Guyon is Emeritus Professor at ESPCI (Paris Industrial Physics and Chemistry Higher Educational Institution), a fellow of the American Physical society and of the Institute of Physics, Honorary Director of the Ecole Normale Supérieure, and coauthor of

 Explaining the science contained in a simple assembly of grains—the most abundant form of matter present on Earth.